QuailRunSoftware/EasyCraft/README.md

 == License ==

-Copyleft (c) 2018 Quail Run Software
+Copyleft (c) 2018 Quail Run Software.
 Copyright (c) 2018 Quail Run Software.
 All right reserved.

 All rights are Open Source under the Beerware License.
 As long as you retain this notice you can do whatever you want with this stuff.
 If we meet some day, and you think this stuff is worth it, you can buy me a beer in return.
 Additionally, the terms of the Gnu Lesser GPL apply: